microsoft/MixedReality-GraphicsTools-Unreal/Docs/Lighting.md

 10. We glanced over a few input properties of `MF_GTDefaultLit` which are less commonly used.
 We will detail these properties below.
     * `Specular` scales the specular highlights on a material (only if the material contains specular lighting based on previous properties).
     * `NormalWS` accepts a normal in world space.
 By default `MF_GTDefaultLit` uses the geometric normal.
-This input in often used in conjunction with [normal maps](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Textures/NormalMaps/Creation/index.html).
-Be sure to transform the the output of a normal map from tangent space to world space using the `TransformVector` node before assigning to the `NormalWS` input.
+This input is often used in conjunction with [normal maps](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Textures/NormalMaps/Creation/index.html).
+Be sure to transform the output of a normal map from tangent space to world space using the `TransformVector` node before assigning to the `NormalWS` input.
 An example of this can be found in the `GraphicsToolsProject\Plugins\GraphicsToolsExamples\Content\MaterialGallery\Materials\M_ShaderBallNormalMap.umap` material.
     * `AmbientOclusion` determines how exposed each pixel in a material is to ambient lighting.
 Normally this value is driven by a grey-scale texture (AO Map).
     * `DirectLightIntensity` allows a material to scale the amount of light being received from direct lights (the directional light).
 This value doesn't have a physical counterpart in reality, but is useful for artists to control lighting on a material without having to adjust the entire level's lighting.